Home / The Year is 1900 and Fear of the Mosquito “Plague” hits America!

 The use of kerosene worked and after the Insecticide Act of 1910 was initiated, mosquito spraying became standard practice.

 Howard didn’t stop there in his crusade to protect and serve.
-With the advent of WWI, he contacted the war department and let them know that their problems with mites, mosquitoes and lice, which were epidemic in war zones, could be eliminated by enlisting entomologists, armed with chemical sprays, to “wage war against insect life”,
+With the advent of WWI, he contacted the war department and let them know that their problems with mites, mosquitoes, and lice, which were epidemic in war zones, could be eliminated by enlisting entomologists, armed with chemical sprays, to “wage war against insect life”,

 thus solidifying his importance to the war effort.
-The Division of Entomology was given the go ahead to expand their use of chemicals to include; benzene, carbolic acid, creosote, alkaline soaks and sulfur baths.
-This expansion in chemical usage, gave birth to “Medical Entomology”.
+The Division of Entomology was given the go-ahead to expand their use of chemicals to include; benzene, carbolic acid, creosote, alkaline soaks, and sulfur baths.
+This expansion in chemical usage gave birth to “Medical Entomology”.

-Leland Howard retired from public service, in 1927 and lived to see the United States become the “insecticide nationhe so diligently championed.
-When he died in 1950, DDT had replaced kerosene as the worlds mosquito killer of choice.
+Leland Howard retired from public service, in 1927 and lived to see the United States become the “insecticide nation he so diligently championed.
+When he died in 1950, DDT had replaced kerosene as the world’s mosquito killer of choice.

 A brief history of insecticide development:

 The organic age of insecticides began in 1943 with the advent of DDT usage.
-DDT is a member of the organochlorine group of insecticides, a group which primarily acts against the insects’ central nervous system.
+DDT is a member of the organochlorine group of insecticides, a group that primarily acts against the insects’ central nervous system.
 Many chemicals in this group are now banned.
 After WorlDDT Sign 1940d War II, the use of DDT flourished.
 It produced spectacular results, not only in mosquito control but against a wide variety of insects.

 Shortly after World War II, organophosphorous insecticides came into being.
 Early compounds in this group included malathion, TEPP, and parathion, which were used in 1948.
 In 1952, carbamate insecticides began to be used.
 Among the first compounds were Sevin® and Propoxur.
 Propoxur is an example of a carbamate used against mosquito adults.

-By the late 1960’s, The 1st generation pyrethroids (synthetically made by industrial methods, using pyrethrums (oils) from chrysanthemum flowers) were Yellow_Chrysanthemumswidely used, primarily because of their quick-knockdown properties and low mammalian toxicity.
+By the late 1960s, The 1st generation pyrethroids (synthetically made by industrial methods, using pyrethrums (oils) from chrysanthemum flowers) were Yellow_Chrysanthemumswidely used, primarily because of their quick-knockdown properties and low mammalian toxicity.
 Late in the 1970’s, 2nd generation pyrethroids (more resistant to degradation by light and air), were on the market.

 Insect growth regulators” (IGRs) mimic hormones that affect insect growth, but they have little effect on non-target animals.
 Their use against mosquitoes began with the use of methoprene in the early 1970s.
 These products and similar ones using bacteria, viruses, or other natural pest control agents are called “biorational” pesticides.